Running Lisp on Mason

 Lisp IDEsLisp is an interactive programming language and IDEs were invented originally for Lisp.
 Use an IDE designed for Lisp -- it will make your coding far more productive.
 There are several approaches to doing this:

 - Use a Lisp system with a built-in GUI.
-The best two choices here are:
+The some choices here are:

 - Franz Allegro Common Lisp for Windows, Linux, and FreeBSD.